-Much of the current work is focused on developing the robot's world model.
+Much of the current work continues to be focused on developing the robot's world model.
 This serves as the central repository of the robot's short-term and long-term memory.
-Somewhat like SOAR [1] and KnowRob [2], world model is a symbolic representation that provides knowledge to the planner and the spoken dialogue system.
-This year we are moving away from a PDDL planner in favour of a modern version of Nilsson's Teleo-Reactive planner [3].
+Somewhat like SOAR [1] and KnowRob [2], the world model is a symbolic representation that provides knowledge to the planner and the spoken dialogue system.
+The planner is based on a modern version of Nilsson's Teleo-Reactive planner [3].
 This work is being done in collaboration with Prof. Keith Clark at Imperial College and Dr. Peter Robinson at the University of Queensland [4].

 We use the robot's SLAM system, and episodic memory to give the robot spatio-temporal awareness.
 This knowledge can be used to assist in language understanding.
 For example, if the language alone is not sufficient to disambiguate between a reference to an object; proximity, function or recency can be used as reasonable guesses to resolve the reference.
 To achieve this, the robot requires mapping at several levels of abstraction.
 The lowest level is the occupancy grid created by SLAM.
-On top of that, we require a topological map to associate spaces to names and relations.
+In addition, we require a topological map to associate spaces to names and relations.
 These can then be turned into logical predicates and reasoning applied within a logic framework.
 Connecting spatial reasoning to language understanding is the topic of a current postgraduate research project.